-In asunim we believe in a future world defined by a decentralized logic covering all aspects of our existence, from information, power, food, industrial production and waste to finance.
+In asunim we believe in a future world defined by a decentralized logic covering all aspects of our existence, from information, power, food and industrial production to finance.
 We also need to fight hard to find a positive interdependency with our surrounding ecosystems.
 It is important to adapt to these urgent and necessary changes quickly over the coming years to maintain a stable and hospitable planet for us to live on.

 Scientific name: Chamaeleo chamaeleon